Cook Protocol Price Down 14.4% Over Last Week (COOK)

-Cook Protocol (COOK) traded 6.8% lower against the U.S. dollar during the 1 day period ending at 11:00 AM ET on September 2nd.
-One Cook Protocol coin can now be purchased for approximately $0.0038 or 0.00000010 BTC on major cryptocurrency exchanges.
-Cook Protocol has a total market cap of $3.36 million and approximately $285,888.00 worth of Cook Protocol was traded on exchanges in the last day.
-During the last seven days, Cook Protocol has traded down 14.4% against the U.S. dollar.
+Cook Protocol (COOK) traded down 6.8% against the dollar during the 24 hour period ending at 10:00 AM Eastern on September 8th.
+Over the last seven days, Cook Protocol has traded down 14.4% against the dollar.
+One Cook Protocol coin can currently be bought for approximately $0.0038 or 0.00000010 BTC on major exchanges.
+Cook Protocol has a total market cap of $3.36 million and $285,888.00 worth of Cook Protocol was traded on exchanges in the last day.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.